Category: catholic

 It isn’t only the Catholic church that prays to saints.
 The Greek Orthodox church, Coptic Chistian church in Egypt, the Syrian Christian Church, Armenian church and the Ethiopian church pray to the saints.
 All those churches believe that saints in heaven can pray for them. which is asking for saints to pray for them and praying with them

 Martin Luther had prayed to the saints but then changed his mind.
 John Calvin who started the Calvinism movement was against praying to saints.
 He believed in predestination which I do NOT believe in.
 I don’t believe God predestines some people to go to heaven and some people to go to hell.
-If that is the case, how to you explain free will.
+If that is the case, how do you explain free will.
 God wants all His children to go to heaven, and He gives all of us that chance.

 Some modern mainstream Evangelical protestant churches talk about how the Catholic Church is leading people astray.
 And they say that praying to the dead is a sin.
 The reason why they think Catholics and other denominations are sinning is because King Saul consulted a witch and asked her to contact the dead to know the future.
 And that is NOT what Catholic’s or any other denominations that aren’t protestant who ask saints to pray for them are doing.